 Pamela White, Director, RN/BS Program

-Kylene Abraham, Christine Boev, Nancy Bowllan,* Mary S. Collins, Vivian Cunningham, Lori Dambaugh, Kathleen Dever, Colleen Dwyer Donegan, John Kirchgessner, Elizabeth Kiss, Virginia Krebbeks, Pamela Mapstone, Laura Markwick, Natalie Masco, Cynthia Ricci McCloskey, Karen Parker, Susan Read, Tammy Roman, Tara Sacco, Nancy Wilk
+Kylene Abraham, Christine Boev, Nancy Bowllan, Susan Carlson, Lori Dambaugh, Kathleen Dever, Colleen Dwyer Donegan, John Kirchgessner, Elizabeth Kiss, Pamela Mapstone, Laura Markwick, Natalie Masco, Cynthia Ricci McCloskey, Karen Parker, Susan Read, Tammy Roman, Tara Sacco, Krista Scorsone, Nancy Wilk

 The Wegmans School of Nursing provides a broad liberal arts and professional program of study/experience that prepares graduates to positively influence health outcomes for culturally diverse individuals, families, and communities in a rapidly changing, highly complex health care environment.
 Baccalaureate nurses are socialized to the roles of clinical nursing care provider, health care manager, change agent, health advocate, teacher, counselor, scholar, and leader.
 The commitment to “goodness, discipline, and knowledge” at St. John Fisher College creates an environment that uniquely contributes to the values and scholarship essential to excellence in nursing education.